Maksim2498/poms/README.md

 ## Running

-To run POMS follow steps described below depending on your operating system.
+To run POMS follow the steps listed below depending on your operating system.

 __Windows__: